-Now, we further assume that $f$ has the minimal support.
-Then, by the localization property as we proved above, $f$ has only one strong nodal domain, which will be again denoted by $U$.
-Suppose the contrary, that $f$ is not in the form of $t(1_A-1_B)$.
+Now, we further assume that $f$ has minimal support.
+Then, by the localization property proved above, $f$ has only one strong nodal domain, denoted by $U$.
+Suppose, to the contrary, that $f$ is not in the form of $t(1_A-1_B)$.
 Then there exists $c>0$ such that the support of $f_{U,c}$ is a nonempty proper subset of $U$.
 So, we construct an eigenfunction $f_{U,c}$ corresponding to the eigenvalue $\lambda$, but its support is a proper subset of the support of $f$, which leads to a contradiction with the minimal support assumption on $f$.

 Therefore, we have shown that $f$ is in the form of $t(1_A-1_B)$, and its strong nodal domain $U$ is the disjoint union of $A$ and $B$.
 Clearly, for any $g$ whose support is included in $U$, if $g$ is also an eigenfunction corresponding to the eigenvalue $\lambda$, $g=t'(1_{A'}-1_{B'})$ for some $t'\ne0$ and some disjoint subsets $A'$ and $B'$ with $A'\cup B'=U=A\cup B$.
-That means, $\mathsf{X}_{\lambda}(\Delta_1^\sigma)\cap \{g\in C(V):\mathrm{supp}(g)\subset U\}\cap\mathcal{S}_1$ is a finite set, and its index is one. \end{proof}
+That means, $\mathsf{X}_{\lambda}(\Delta_1^\sigma)\cap \{g\in C(V):\mathrm{supp}(g)\subset U\}$ is a finite set, and its index is one. \end{proof}